EDI Parent and Guardian Resources

 The EDI questionnaire is completed by kindergarten teachers from across British Columbia for all children in their classes.
 They are filled out in February, after teachers have had the chance to get to know their students.
 This ensures that teachers are able to answer the questions knowledgeably.

-Letters are sent to all parents of participating classes in January of each year.
-The letters include information about the Early Development Instrument (EDI) project as well as HELP staff contact information in case parents have any questions.
+Letters are sent to all parents and guardians of participating classes in December of each year.
+The letters include information about the Early Development Instrument (EDI) project as well as HELP staff contact information in case parents and guardians have any questions.
 Letters are available in twelve languages:

 - Chinese (Simplified)

 - Chinese (Traditional)

-In addition to the Parent Letters, HELP produces an annual EDI Newsletter that provides information about the EDI and what we are learning from the data we are collecting.
+In addition to the Parent and Guardian Informed Passive Consent Letters, HELP produces an annual EDI Newsletter that provides information about the EDI and what we are learning from the data we are collecting.

 The EDI is voluntary

 The EDI research study is voluntary.
 Once a school district has signed on, the schools, teachers, and parents/guardians are able to choose whether or not they participate.
-If a parent or guardian does not wish his or her child to participate in the study, they simply need to inform the teacher.
+If a parent or guardian does not wish his or her child to participate in the study, they can simply inform their teacher or they can contect the EDI team directly.

 The EDI uses passive consent